laugere/Pelican/README.md

 ## Setup 🔨

+First of all, you have to configure the .env file so that it corresponds to your database.
+To do this you need to follow this link <a href="https://symfony.com/doc/current/configuration.html#configuring-environment-variables-in-env-files">documentation .env</a>.

 Once the server is set up, the database that will host Pelican must be created.
 To do so, you only need one symfony command.

 ```